Published: 2009; Last updated: 2013

-We do not feel that the donors who use our top-charity rankings can reasonably be confident in a charity that isn't working on an evidence-backed programs – no matter how well-intentioned the charity or how appealing its activities.
+We do not feel that the donors who use our top-charity rankings can reasonably be confident in a charity that isn't working on an evidence-backed program – no matter how well-intentioned the charity or how appealing its activities.
 For illustrations of the many challenges of international aid and the many ways in which seemingly reasonable programs can fail, see our discussions of:

 Within the international aid community, calls for more and better measurement and evaluation are near-universal, as we discuss on our blog here.
 By donating only to charities that demonstrate their impact, you can not only have more confidence in your donation, but also play a part in creating appropriate incentives for charities.
 We believe that donors are too often uncritical, giving to charities based on very little meaningful information, with the result that charities are encouraged to continue executing – and not examining – programs of unknown effectiveness.

 In our experience, the most common way in which charities argue their effectiveness is by sharing moving stories of individuals.1 However, it is generally unclear (a) how these stories were selected; (b) how representative they are of the charity's results as a whole; (c) the extent to which creative framing and emphasis might play a role in emphasizing the positive aspects of the story while passing over the negative.